 - Dulles International Airport (IAD) – located in suburban Virginia, approximately 20 miles from downtown DC.
 It is a $50 one-way taxi ride or you can take the Washington Flyer to the Metro to get into the city, $18 round-trip or $10 one way, departing 2-3 times an hour and taking 20-30 minutes.

-- Baltimore-Washington International Airport (BWI) – located in Southern Maryland between Washington and Baltimore, is the furthest from downtown, but often has the cheapest fares.
+- Baltimore-Washington International Airport (BWI) – located in Southern Maryland between Washington.
+DC and Baltimore, is the furthest from DC, but often has the cheapest fares.
 You can take Amtrak or the commuter rail, MARC, from BWI to Union Station downtown.
-Tickets on Amtrak are approximately $12 (coach) – $41 (business express) each way; tickets on MARC (Penn Line) $7.00 each way and available on Weekdays only.
+Tickets on Amtrak between Baltimore and DC are approximately $12 (coach) – $41 (business express) each way; tickets on MARC (Penn Line) $7.00 each way and available on Weekdays only.
 Travel times are roughly 45 minutes and trains leave during most hours.

 Many fare websites are available, which can be cheaper than going to the airlines directly.
 These include:

 - Amtrak Train